AndyGaskell/cli-update/README.md

 --core:

-Update the Joomla!
+Updates the Joomla!
 Core CMS

 --extension[=ID_OF_THE_EXTENSION]:

-Update all or a single Extension
+Updates all or a single Extension

 --info